Woodford Hill, Dominica

+Kokoy is the main language spoken in the village, a dialect of Antiguan and Barbudan Creole brought to the village by Antiguan and Montserratian settlers.

 History

 When the French arrived to Dominica in the early 1700s they called the former Woodford Hill estate La Soie, after the Bois La Soie bush.
 The entire parish in which it is situated was called Quarte de La Soie.
 The area was put up for sale by the crown when the British occupied Dominica in 1763.
 A significant portion was bought by Napleton Smith.
-As a result, the present Creole name for the village of Woodford Hill is Simit (the ‘cockoy’, or English Creole pronunciation of Smith), in reference to the estate owner.
+As a result, the present Kokoy name for the village of Woodford Hill is Simit (the ‘cockoy’, or English Creole pronunciation of Smith), in reference to the estate owner.